 There are at least 79 million people in the United States currently infected with human papillomavirus (HPV), which causes warts to grow on your skin and, potentially, in your anus.
-If you have anal warts, the practice of Michael H Tarlowe MD PA can help.
+If you have anal warts, the practice of Michael H Tarlowe, MD can help.
 As a skilled proctologist, Dr. Tarlowe offers safe and effective treatments for anal warts at his office, serving Deerfield Beach, Pompano Beach, Coral Springs, Boca Raton, FL, and the surrounding areas.
 To learn more, schedule a consultation today by calling the office or using the convenient online booking tool.

 Anal warts are warts that grow in and around your anus.
 They’re a type of genital warts known as condyloma acuminata.